PaulmannLighting/ezsp/README.md

 payload is decoded as exactly one EZSP frame.

-`Defragmenter<T>` reassembles APS-level fragmented unicasts for any `T: Transport` through its blanket `Messaging` implementation.
-It accepts either a transport or a `SharedTransport<T>` clone.
+`Defragmenter<T>` reassembles APS-level fragmented unicasts for any `T: Messaging`.
 Its asynchronous `handle` method consumes each `IncomingMessage`, sends the empty `sendReply` required for fragments, and returns a `Defragmented` message once the payload is complete.
-The `apis-saltans` event handler owns a defragmenter and emits incoming-message events only for complete APS payloads.
+The `apis-saltans` event handler owns a defragmenter backed by the same `Arc<tokio::sync::Mutex<T>>` as the NCP and emits incoming-message events only for complete APS payloads.

 Reassembly follows the EZSP fragment window, keys messages by sender and APS sequence, bounds the payload to 4096 bytes, and expires incomplete messages